orban-classroom/Statistics-with-R/2019 Spring/homework/1-generateDataFrames.md

 # R Homework 1
-## Deadline January 10th at 23:59 p.s.t. on Moodle
+## Deadline January 10th at 23:55 pst on Moodle

 * Create an empty R script file.